matthew-tait/matthew-tait/Readme.md

 Broadly I am interested in modelling problem spaces rather than solution spaces.

-I am fascinated by computation reasoning and busy researching(privately)/learning about various methods and techniques relating to Inductive Logic Programming, Statistical Relational Learning, Reinforcement Learning and Knowledge Bases/graphs.
+I am fascinated by computational reasoning and busy researching(privately)/learning about various methods and techniques relating to Inductive Logic Programming, Statistical Relational Learning, Reinforcement Learning and Knowledge Bases/graphs.

 I wouldn't say I am necessarily technically skilled in this area but I do have a huge amount of passion and drive.
 I am currently trying to figure out how